hashicorp/field-workshops-nomad/docs/slides/multi-cloud/advanced-nomad/nomad-security-exanded.md

 name: nomad-chapter-security-encryption-http-rpc-1
 # HTTP and RPC Encryption with TLS

-.smaller[* Nomad uses mTLS (mutual TLS) to verify the authenticity of servers and clients.
+.smaller[* TLS is used to verify the authenticity of servers and clients.
 * All servers and clients should have signed key pairs configured.
 * Server authenticity can be enforced using:
  * `verify_server_hostname = true` in the **tls** configuration stanza.